-What is PRP for hair loss
+What Is PRP for Hair Loss?

 It is thought that alopecia or hair loss is partially due to damage to hair follicles responsible for hair growth, and so injecting PRP might help reverse the damage to hair follicles, stop hair loss, and restore hair growth.

 PRP is equally effective for both male and female patterns of alopecia or hair loss.
-PRP therapy is also often recommended after hair transplant to sustain the results and encourage hair growth and strength.
+PRP therapy is also often recommended after a hair transplant to sustain the results and encourage hair growth and strength.

 PRP Hair Treatment Procedure